 Let's now take a look at all the indexes defined on the movies table in the myflixdb.

-Note the primary and foreign keys on the table have already been indexed by MySQL.
+Note: The primary and foreign keys on the table have already been indexed by MySQL.
 Each index has its own unique name and the column on which it is defined is shown as well.

-Drop index basic syntax
+Syntax: Drop index

 The drop command is used to remove already defined indexes on a table.